gozeloglu/event-management-system-backend/README.md

 # Introduction

 This is my [Spring Boot](https://spring.io/projects/spring-boot) project.
 You can reach this project's Wiki from [here](https://github.com/gozeloglu/event-management-system-backend/wiki).
+Also you can reach the mobile application from [here](https://github.com/gozeloglu/event_management_app)

 ## Download & Run 🚀